busha-nyc/pcnadmnp/readme.md

 Core set of details for each of the awardees in the program.

+## Student Grades

+Core set of details to assess and evaluate the progression of each awardee in the program.

 ## Events Tracking

 Maintain details about upcoming and past events including: seminars, fundraisers, board meetings, elections, filing deadlines.